-These easy yoga stretches for runners are what we like to do post-run, as well as a quick workout to do every day as a way to focusing on strength, stretching and flexibility particularly in the areas that tend to get worked hard when running – and especially trail running.
+These easy yoga stretches for runners are great to do post-run, as well as a quick workout to do every day as a way to focusing on strength, stretching and flexibility particularly in the areas that tend to get worked hard when running.

-To be focused on the areas that get worked hard during our runs, these easy yoga stretches are concentrated on achieving flexibility and stretching in the hips, lower back, hamstrings, quads, calves, and ITB, and also provide the opportunity to stretch out your ankles, massage the bottom of your feet (Plantar Fascia) and upper body.
-Thank you to Lululemon for sponsoring this post and our video – all the gear you see us wearing, together with the yoga mats shown in the photos and videos, are from Lululemon, who are experts in quality yoga, workout and running gear (they’ve been designing apparel for yoga since 1998!).
+They’re therefore concentrated on achieving flexibility and stretching in the hips, lower back, hamstrings, quads, calves, and ITB, and also provide the opportunity to stretch out your ankles, massage the bottom of your feet (Plantar Fascia) and upper body.

-I’ve specifically left out certain poses which are often mentioned as good yoga stretches for runners, because I’ve found that some yoga stretches described as being good for runners can be a bit too intense on areas such as my knees, hips and lower back.
-So these ‘easy yoga stretches for runners’ are those that I personally find to be relatively easy – both easy to do, and easy to remember.
+I’ve specifically left out certain poses which are often mentioned as good yoga stretches for runners, because I’ve found that some yoga stretches described as being good for runners can be a bit too intense on areas such as the knees, hips and lower back.

-We have included a YouTube video you can follow along to do these easy yoga stretches with us – it is designed so that you can bookmark it and play it back when you need a guide to follow, whether doing a post-workout stretch or as an everyday 10-minute flexibility routine – this way you can make sure you don’t miss any stretches out!
-I hope that it is helpful to see what these yoga stretches look like when we do them, as we are not yoga instructors, or particularly flexible – your typical trail runners!
-We’ll all get better with focus, attention, and repetition 😉
+I’ve included a YouTube video you can follow along to do these easy yoga stretches with us – it is designed so that you can bookmark it and play it back when you need a guide to follow!

 10 Easy Yoga Stretches for Runners – what you need